pjvds/presentation-evil-if/presentation.md

 ---

-# How do we gaurantee consistency?
+# How do we guarantee consistency?

 | ID | Name      | Quantity | Price  |
 |----|-----------|----------|--------|